capstoneconnector/efinplan/Documentation/User.md

 To move between questions, use the arrow buttons on the side of each question.
 For some questions, such as the one pictured above, answering a certain way will open subquestions.

+There is a question counter and progress bar to show your progress through the survey.

-Upon first coming to the page, an Investor will be able to take the survey.
+Upon first coming to the page, an Investor will immediately be able to take the survey.
 If they have already answered it before, they can select a previous response to view.

 By clicking on the block with a name and the date the survey was completed, you can view the results.